arringtonm/watson-interface/README.md

-# React Fundamental & State Code Review
+# Michael's Design Capstone Project

+### Description

+This project is an interface for IBM's Watson, which is a Natural Language Processing machine.

+### Features

+As of January 31st, this project only offers language translation.

 ### Installation

 Clone repository from GitHub, `npm install`, `npm start`.
+Find web application in your browswer at `https://localhost:3000`

 ### Uses of State